o1iviachen/figology/README.md

 ## Known Bugs
 After signing up, users will not be directed to the calculator page automatically.
 However, users should direct themselves to this page to set their fibre goal.
-This bug doesn't hinder the functionality of the application.
+This bug does not hinder the functionality of the application.

 ## Support
 Contact olivia63chen@gmail.com directly or through the support page on _figology._ if help is required.